spectrum-health-systems/myavatool-web-service/doc/manual.md

 , and MAWS is not an exception.
 To continue with this documentations, you will need to know where MAWS is installed in your environment.

+In order for myAvatar™ to use MAWS, you'll need to import MAWS into myAvatar™.
+This section will walk your through the following process:

 ## IMPORTING MAWS
 ### Before you begin...